The University of Maryland School of Pharmacy offers an ASHP-accredited two-year PGY1/PGY2 Residency in Pharmacotherapy.

 • Develop individuals with a strong foundation of skills and knowledge to practice as a clinical pharmacist caring for a wide variety of patients in an institutional environment.

-• Allow individuals to practice as an independent practitioners working with other healthcare providers to provide optimal medication therapy in a wide variety of institutional patient care areas.
+• Allow individuals to practice as independent practitioners working with other healthcare providers to provide optimal medication therapy in a wide variety of institutional patient care areas.

 • Demonstrate proficiency in teaching and scholarly activity and the development of these skills.